mihkuno/LARDX/README.md

 ```

 ## How does it work?
-The script uses a wrapped executable of libraries to allow usage even without python installed on the end-user
+- It uses `pyinstaller` to wrap libraries in an executable to be able to run even without python installed on the user's computer

-It emulates queries using a reverse engineered open-source `bardapi` with a Google Chrome browser session extractor
+- It emulates queries using a reverse engineered open-source `bardapi` using cookies of the user on Google Chrome